dariopellegrini/Cobb/README.md

 }
 ```

-Using Cobb builders it's possible to define dependencies of application layers.
+Using Cobb builders it's possible to define dependencies of application's layers.
 ```swift
 Dependencies {
   Factory { Database() }